AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/changing-search-engine-in-admin-fields-locked.md

       <VARIABLE X>
       ```

-1. Replace the existing value with one of the known ones, i.e., opensearch, livesearch, elasticsuite, amasty_elastic, amasty_elastic_opensearch.
+1. Is this variable present?
+No - the engine configuration is locked to Opensearch by default.
+To change the configuration, you must add the variable to the `.magento.env.yaml` file with the appropriate value for the search engine.
+Yes - if you wish to modify the engine, replace the existing value of engine in `.magento.env.yaml`.
+Possible/known values: opensearch, livesearch, elasticsuite, amasty_elastic, amasty_elastic_opensearch.
 1. Redeploy the instance.
 1. The search engine field in the Commerce Admin will remain locked, but it should get updated with the value you have specified.